ucsd-progsys/liquidhaskell/INSTALL.md

 If you want the most recent version, you can build from source as follows, either using `stack` (recommended) or `cabal`.
 In either case: *recursively* clone the repo and then build:

-### Build with `stack` and `Nix`

-This doesn't require to install `stack` or `z3` in advance.
-Though it will require installing [Nix][nix].

-    git clone --recursive git@github.com:ucsd-progsys/liquidhaskell.git
-    cd liquidhaskell
-    nix-shell --pure --run "stack install liquid-platform"

 ### Build with `stack` (recommended)